 To create a prefix sum array, you iterate through the input array once.
 Start with the first element, and for every element after that, add its value to the running total.
 The result is an array where the value at each index represents the total sum from the start up to that index.

-For an array [a0, a1, a2, ..., an], the prefix sum array is: prefix[0] = a0, and for each i >= 1, prefix[i] = prefix[i - 1] + ai.
+In general, for an array [a0, a1, a2, ..., an], the prefix sum array is: prefix[0] = a0, and for each i >= 1, prefix[i] = prefix[i - 1] + ai.

 Once you have the prefix sum array, range sum queries become very efficient.
 To find the sum of elements between indices l and r, subtract the prefix sum at l - 1 from the prefix sum at r.
 If l is 0, the answer is just the prefix sum at r.
+Try it on the example from above: the input [3, 1, 4, 1, 5] produced the prefix array [3, 4, 8, 9, 14].
+Before reading on, work out the sum of indices 1 through 3 using only two entries of the prefix array.

 With one pass over the data for preprocessing and constant time per query after that, prefix sums hit a sweet spot between time and space complexity.
 The technique pays off most when you have multiple range queries on the same dataset.